shiftkey/winrt-blogsamples/README.md

  - How do you even do this? (contemplating porting [OAuthBase.cs](http://oauth.googlecode.com/svn/code/csharp/OAuthBase.cs) across - other suggestions/projects that would be good candidates for this cross-language sharing?)
  - The differences between porting to Metro and WinRT
  - Headaches that .NET developers are going to find when porting code across
+ - How could you backport Windows.* APIs to .NET (also known as the "@xpaulbettsx made me do it" experiment)

 Got an idea?
 Send me a pull request of this README with something you'd like to see done...